p1carats/picross-web/README.md

   - Progressive transition of the website to MVC
   - Modification of the txt file taken as input by the game
   - Aesthetic changes to the project presentation file
+  - Progression on the Game page with graphic elements and dynamic elements around winning the game
+  - Progression on the Scoreboard game with the database.

 May 27th:
  - Continued the connection between the website and the database.